 Sometimes, yellow birds as the doves, the ivy, the sunflower, and the dog, are presented as the symbols of the most intense bonds of fidelity – in general – and of stability of the conjugal bond.

-The yellow birds also called canary, represent the animal mascot of the Canary Islands.
+The yellow birds also called canaries, represent the animal mascot of the Canary Islands.

 Males attract females by singing loudly from the most prominent roosts (trees, bushes, rocks).
 As they approach a potential mate, they perform flickering ritual flights.
 When they approach their mating partner, they crouch so the pairing can take place.